Interior Designer or Decorator? How to choose

 How do I know if I need an interior designer?

-Researching ideas, materials and meeting trades will take a lot of time.
+Do you have time to research ideas, materials and meet trades?
 Hiring an interior designer will help narrow choices down quickly and give detailed instructions to the trades.
 D

 Many people are uncertain about their style.
 Designers are experts in drawing out your tastes and giving you a home you’ll love.

 Size of the project?
 Larger projects have a lot of detail and are almost a necessity to hire a designer.
-Consider your capacity to handle the project.
+Consider your capacity to handle the task.

 Will there be many finishes and fixtures?
 Trades typically require detailed drawings.
-The tile installer knows will want the tile pattern and if there is in-floor heat etc. An electrician needs to know what he is wiring and mounting and how much voltage needed.
+For example, the tile installer will want the tile pattern and in-floor heat etc. An electrician needs to know what he is wiring and mounting and how much voltage is required.
 The plumber needs to know the placement of fixtures on the floor and walls.
 Without this detail, things might get missed causing a costly fix.Back to the Blog